robodhhb/BrickClassifi3r/README.md

 For more information have a look at the first two folders: One for the Lego Mindstorms project and the other for the neural network training on the PC.
 The third folder contains files for 3D-printing the cube, the cylinder and the small cube.
+This project is described in the article "KI im Infrarotlichbezirk" of the german computer magazine "c't", 22, 14.10.2017,
+p.
+168-173 (www.ct.de)